onekey-sec/ubi_reader/README.md

 * -v, --verbose: This basically prints everything about anything happening.
 * -p, --peb-size int: Specify PEB size of the UBI image, instead of having it guess.
 * -e, --leb-size int: Specify LEB size of UBIFS image, instead of having it guess.
-* -s, --start-offset int: Tell script to start looking for UBI/UBIFS data at given address.
+* -s, --start-offset int: Tell script to look for UBI/UBIFS data at given address.
 * -n, --end-offset int: Tell script to ignore data after given address in data.
+* -g, --guess-offset: Specify offset to start guessing where UBI data is in file.
+Useful for NAND dumps with false positives before image.
+* -w, --warn-only-block-read-errors: Attempts to continue extracting files even with bad block reads.
+Some data will be missing or corrupted!
+* -i, --ignore-block-header-errors: Forces unused and error containing blocks to be included and also displayed with log/verbose.
 * -o, --output-dir path: Specify where files should be written to, instead of ubi_reader/output

 ### Known Issues